CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 ### Programming syntax

 The graphical representation is useful as one gets a quick perspective on what the information actually is.
-Moreover, turning towards our actual goal, namely program these interactions, it is important to note one challenge that we face (and which will pervade throughout the programming): The graphical syntax is two-dimensional but like most programming languages, our code most be one-dimensional.
+Moreover, turning towards our actual goal, namely program these interactions, it is important to note one challenge that we face (and which will pervade throughout the programming): The graphical syntax is two-dimensional but like most programming languages, our code must be one-dimensional.

 Hence, we need a way to flatten the two dimensions into one.
 We achieve this by cutting the two dimensions into parts, sequentialize these components, and connect them through variables.
 Bear this in mind; hopefully this makes it easier to grasp what is going on.

 The syntax for programming has two parts, an _outside perspective_ and an _inside perspective_.
 Let us begin with the outside perspective.

-        _NameOfGame_ _var1_ _var2_ ... = [opengame|
+        _NameOfGame_ _var1_ _var2_ ... _varN_ = [opengame|

             inputs    : _InputGame_ ;                    -- This corresponds to X in the diagram
             feedback  : _FeedbackGame_ ;                 -- This corresponds to S in the diagram